adopted-ember-addons/ember-infinity/README.md

 import { get } from '@ember/object';

 export default Controller.extend({
-  infinityLoader: service(),
+  infinity: service(),

   actions: {
     /**
       Note this must be handled by you.
-An action will be called with the result of your Route model hook from the infinityLoader component, similar to this:
+An action will be called with the result of your Route model hook from the `infinity-loader` component, similar to this:
       // closure action in infinity-loader component
       get(this, 'infinityLoad')(infinityModelContent);